ivan-milinchuk/saas_churn_engine/README.md

-# RavenStack SaaS MRR & Churn
+# SaaS MRR & Churn Engine

 Small data engineering project on top of the RavenStack SaaS dataset.